-Mattel is hanging on for now as the world's #1 toy company but it faces fierce competition for that position from Hasbro and Lego.
+Mattel lost its position as the world's biggest toymaker in 2017 to Hasbro.
 Historically, it has owed its years of prominence to a peroxide blonde named Barbie, still one of the world's best-selling toy brands after more than half a century.
 However sales have been under intense pressure for years as rival dolls and other toys muscle in to Barbie's territory.
 The Mattel toy box holds a number of other well-known brands including Fisher-Price infant and toddler toys and Hot Wheels, Matchbox and Tyco cars.
 There are also several key licensing deals, with partners including Warner Bros/DC Comics and Pixar movies, but Mattel lost the immensely valuable Disney Princesses franchise to Hasbro at the end of 2015.
 A catastrophic foray into interactive software almost brought the company down in the late 1990s.
 Mattel made a full recovery from that, but a renewed slump since 2012 has led to four different CEOs in five years, and it's not over yet.

 Which agencies handle advertising for Mattel?
 Find out more from Adbrands Account Assignments